Map & Trail Notes

 Once you reach flatter ground and the haymaking fields, it is easy to rejoin one of the jeep tracks that will take you the remaining 2.5km to the village of Ughedzor – at 125km, the southern terminus of this section of the Transcaucasian Trail.

-…and on the following platforms:
+Find this trail on the following platforms:

 Partners & Sponsors